Bevindo a Quinta do Barbeito

 I prefer to receive people who want to come here because they are interested in the farm's vision and knowledge base, and who plan longer stays rather than travellers who feel like a short visit before moving on.

-I try to be gentle if asking for changes to work you have done, but you do need to be able to accept alterations or critique without becoming defensive or angry.
+I try to be gentle if asking for changes to work you have done, but you do need to be able to accept alterations or critique without becoming defensive, angry or disheartened.

 In peak season there's about one request per day from WWOOFers who are trying to plan their time.
 So, early and exact dates are very helpful for all of us to make the best use of WWOOFing opportunities.